EntityGraphQL/EntityGraphQL/README.md

 ### Getting up and running with EF

-_Note: Queries are compiled to `IQueryable` linq expressions.
+_Note: There is no hard dependency on EF.
+Queries are compiled to `IQueryable` linq expressions.
 EF is not a requirement - any ORM working on LinqProvider should work - although EF is tested well._

 1. Define your DB context